 Apprenticeship is a federally regulated system in higher education.
 We are managed by a Training Trust.
 Trustees equally represent Labor and Management.
 They meet quarterly to insure our program and administration is in compliance with law.
 They are stewards of our program funding, and approve budgets and spending.

-Frank W. Leonard, Chair
+Frank Leonard, Chair

 Stacy Johnson